reeithu/reeithu.github.io/_pages/about.md

 🔬 My research interests include Computer Vision, Robotics, Reinforcement Learning, Deep Learning, and Control Systems.

 📚 I am currently working in the field of Surgical Robotics.

+💼 I also have a passion for leadership and management.